Buying a Home in 2023: Our In House Lending Team's Approach

-With a new year comes new life goals for yourself.
-One of those goals might be to own a home in 2022.
+One of your goals might be to own a home in 2023.
 Your first step?
 Evaluating your finances to figure out exactly what financial position you are in when it comes to buying a house.
 This includes how much you can afford, what you could be doing if you just aren't quite there yet, and what information to consider when looking into one of the greatest investments of your life.

-We spoke with our in-house lending team, Joe Gatewood & Matt Monahan of Equity United Mortgage, on what their strategy is when meeting with a new client that is looking to buy a home.
+We spoke with our in-house lending team, Joe Gatewood & Blake Gatewood of Equity United Mortgage, on what their strategy is when meeting with a new client that is looking to buy a home.
 They shared their process and client/lender team strategy with us to get you to your goal of buying a house in the new year.

 In every situation, speaking with a lender is your first step.
 This way you and your lender can create a plan together to capture your resolutions.